Voters Believe U.S. Can Kick Foreign Oil Dependency

 (Want a free daily e-mail update?
 If it's in the news, it's in our polls).
 Rasmussen Reports updates are also available on Twitter or Facebook.

-The national survey of 1,000 Likely U.S. Voters was conducted on November 12-13, 2014 by Rasmussen Reports.
-The margin of sampling error is +/- 3 percentage points with a 95% level of confidence.
+The national survey of 800 Likely Voters was conducted on January 21-22, 2015 by Rasmussen Reports.
+The margin of sampling error is +/- 4 percentage points with a 95% level of confidence.
 Field work for all Rasmussen Reports surveys is conducted by Pulse Opinion Research, LLC.
-See methodology.
+See methodology

 Rasmussen subscribers can log in to read the rest of this article.